Structural design of composite concrete section in RCS (EN)

 4 Prestressing

-The setting of the prestressing allows putting Pre/Post-tensioned tendon.
-Put one Pre-tensioned tendon positioned 250 mm from the center of gravity the whole section.
+The prestressing arrangement accommodates both Pre and Post-tensioned tendons.
+Place a Pre-tensioned tendon at a distance of 250 mm from the center of gravity across the entire section.

-In Midas Civil was designed one equivalent tendon with an area of 600 mm^2.
-To get the same area of the tendon, change the material properties of the tendon according to the tab below.
+In Midas Civil, an equivalent tendon with a cross-sectional area of 600 mm² was designed.
+To achieve the same tendon area, adjust the material properties of the tendon as indicated in the table below.

 5 Desing Member

 In Design Member is necessary to set Construction stages according to Midas Civil.
-The construction stages correspond to the last step in Midas Civil, the first step is neglected.
+The construction stages align with the final step in MIDAS Civil, while the initial step is disregarded.

 6 Action Stages